Validating and submitting data to CRM

 DfEPortal.WebApi.Update(recordId, entityName, dataObj)

-: String - Schema name of the table to update (e.g.contact
+entityName: String - Schema name of the table to update (e.g. contact).

-Return value: A Promise that resolves on success or rejects with an error.
+- A promise that resolves on success or rejects with an error.

 - Updating a contact's email address after the user edits their profile.